 (ii) effectively and thoroughly washing out the sewage storage tank; and

-(iii) adding to the sewage storage tank additives of the type and quantity approved by the Executive Director, Public Health.
+(iii) adding to the sewage storage tank additives of the type and quantity approved by the Chief Health Officer.

 (4) If sewage is spilled during the emptying of a sewage storage tank under subregulation (3)(e)(i), a responsible person must ensure that the spilled sewage is cleaned up immediately.